 Are there alternative ways of selling to guarantee a quick sale?

-At SOLD.CO.UK we can offer our customers a chain-free and stress-free sale.
-We can sell your house for free.
-We have two options; we can either guarantee you a sale by buying your property from you as a cash house buyer, this is known as our Custom Purchase service.
-Secondly, our Enhanced Listing option means we find a buyer for your home within a suitable timeframe.
-The team at SOLD.CO.UK can work to whatever timeframes you have, and our fully managed service can be customised to meet your house sale requirements.
+Online estate agent SOLD.CO.UK offer customers a chain-free and stress-free sale.
+We can work to whatever timeframes you have, and our fully managed service can be customised to meet your house sale requirements.
 And of course, you won’t have to spend a penny, and we even cover your legal costs.

 You can get the process started by securing a no-obligation free valuation with us today.
 Alternatively, give us a call on 0800 566 8490 and one of your property experts will be able to discuss the options available to you.